 Shared Library Systems

-The shared library platform also facilitates inter-library borrowing and lending of materials within OPAL.
-It also enables OPAL participation in OhioLINK, providing access to a vast shared collection of millions of books, journal articles and other research materials, in physical and electronic form.
+The shared library platform also facilitates inter-library borrowing and materials lending within OPAL.
+In addition, it enables OPAL participation in OhioLINK, providing access to a vast shared collection of millions of books, journal articles and other research materials, in physical and electronic form.

 On an opt-in basis, OPAL libraries can also participate in the OPAL Digital Collections project, built on the CONTENTdm digital object management platform.
 Participating libraries use CONTENTdm to build, manage, and showcase their archival or special collections.

 Shared Electronic Content

 As part of the effort to provide users with quality materials, OPAL subscribes to EBSCO's Academic eBook Collection.
 With over 150,000 titles from several leading university presses, this broad-based collection balances the consortium's liberal arts needs with its more specialized needs.
 All ebooks are available with unlimited user access, and titles are regularly added to the collection.

 OPAL operates and maintains a proxy server for each library, allowing users to access online articles, ebooks, and videos from virtually anywhere in the world.
-For privacy and protection, a Secure Socket Layer (SSL) certificate is installed for everyone as well.
+For privacy and protection, a Secure Socket Layer (SSL) certificate is installed for everyone.
 In addition, OPAL members can access online usage reports on demand to streamline statistics and assessment projects.

-LibGuides software is used for creating online reference guides and is hosted on a separate server.
-LibGuides are librarian created portals to content-rich, web 2.0 multimedia guides for patrons.
+LibGuides are librarian-created, online portals to content-rich multimedia guides for patrons.
 Using LibGuides can increase the use of your library’s resources and services.
 Other benefits include: no html or CSS experience needed, ability to easily integrate widgets, content sharing, global edits and URL checkers, and is hosted on a separate server.
 OPAL LibGuides subscriptions are generally renewed during the summer with a consortia discount.